Huntarhio/predicting_housing_price/README.md

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

+## Library Used <a name="library"></a>

+The library used includes pandas for data structure and reading data into notebook, numpy for mathematical analysis, seaborn and matplotlib for data visualization and scikitlearn for model estimation

 ## Project Motivation<a name="motivation"></a>